csi-lk/csi.lk/src/articles/blocking-page-navigation-in-reactjs.md

   Tutorial on how to block page navigation in ReactJS (React Router) using Router and Browser based techniques, includes code examples and how to extend with Redux.
-path: /blocking-page-navigation-in-reactjs
+permalink: articles/blocking-page-navigation-in-reactjs.html
 template: article
-tags: 'message-media, reactjs, javascript'
+tags: article
+meta: message-media, reactjs, javascript
 ---

 _This article originally appeared on the [Message Media Developer Blog](https://developers.messagemedia.com/blocking-page-navigation-in-a-reactjs-application-react-router/), be sure to check it out._

 Our product owner came to us with an interesting problem the other day, in the latest release of the [Message Media Front End](https://hub.messagemedia.com) we have a new payment portal for customers to pay invoices, when a user is in the process of paying a bill we need to block navigation, or in his words: